vmkhot/Comparative-Genomics-Verruco/Notes/Gene-tree-species-tree-reconcile.md

 The roots are ranked by likelihood and p-value(au column).
 In this case
 p < 0.05: throw it out
 p > 0.05: cannot be rejected
-*Does this mean that the null hypothesis is that the root is not likely?*
+*This means that the null hypothesis is that the root cannot be rejected*

 In our case, the highest ranked au is **root3: sodalake first**
  So perhaps the organism transitioned from soda lake to marine and not the other way around.
+Midpoint root and Marine root could also not be rejected but freshwater and outgroup roots (both p < 0.05) are out.